rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 </div>

 It is late night now.
 We have been on this blog for sooo long.
 Little godzilla will now go brush and floss his teeth, gargle on crest's mouthwash, put on his (k)night-suit and go to bed on time.
 Afterall, he becomes sick pulling those all-nighters.
-He will hear big godzilla's lullaby to tuck himself in.
+He will hear big godzilla's lullaby on a laptop sitting on his tummy and tuck himself in.
 Especially the old coursera lectures.
 Hiyaaaaaaaaaaaa!!<br>

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->
     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\lullaby.png" style="width: 50%; height: auto;"> <!-- Image width is 50% of its parent -->